 The FSRS considers three main areas of a community’s fire suppression system: emergency communications, fire department, and water supply.
 In addition, it includes a Community Risk Reduction section that recognizes community efforts to reduce losses through fire prevention, public fire safety education, and fire investigation.

 Does the change in tactics lead to a change in rating?
 The short answer: Time will tell.
-It may take some time to realize the potential effect that SLICE-RS may have on ISO’s rating and the insurance industry in general.
-But it’s hard to imagine that a widely accepted shift in tactics would create a negative effect in how ISO rates the fire departments that elect to deploy those tactics.
+It may take some time to realize the potential effect that SLICE-RS may have on our rating and the insurance industry in general.
+But it’s hard to imagine that a widely accepted shift in tactics would create a negative effect in how we rate the fire departments that elect to deploy those tactics.